SAP-samples/cap-appgyver-covid-certcheck/tutorials/4_AppGyverApp/README.md

 ## Introduction

-Learn how to configure a new AppGyver app that allows you to upload screenshots or scans of Covid vacination certificates to your CAP OData service.
-After successfull validation of the certificate, the app will display the validity date and status retreived by your service.
+Learn how to configure a new AppGyver app that allows you to upload screenshots or scans of Covid vaccination certificates to your CAP OData service.
+After successful validation of the certificate, the app will display the validity date and status retrieved by your service.

 ---